nice-digital/nice-design-system/components/nds-card/README.md

 - Type: `Metadata`, `Array<Metadata>`

-The indvidual metadata items that are listed underneath the card heading text.
+The individual metadata items that are listed underneath the card heading text.

 ##### Metadata